 Click Submit and you are now on your way to saving money.

 With the much lower resource limits, your cluster can be free to scale and/or place more workloads.

 The above example might be a little more simplified than your application in production.
 Saving resources is key even for agility.
-When creating the example, an unexpected result for me was being aggressive with high resource limits.
+When creating the example, an unexpected result for me was being aggressive with the resource limits.
 If you exhaust your Kubernetes Cluster, this can impact you deploying another rolling deployment.
-The Kubernetes scheduler either needs to be tuned since there is an overage [max surge] which is needed to perform a rolling deployment; if all the resources are taken, even a surge of one more replica might not be fulfilled which unexpectedly happened to me.
+The Kubernetes scheduler either needs to be tuned since there is an overage [max surge] which is needed to perform a rolling deployment and if all the resources are taken, even a surge of one more replica might not be fulfilled which unexpectedly happened to me.

 Harness is here to partner with you on your journey in the cloud and an important step/realization in that journey is to get the wrangle on cloud costs.
 The benefits of on-demand infrastructure and cloud-native architecture allow for the next generation of agility.
 With the agility and ease of spinning items up, costs can certainly creep up.
-Sign up for a free Cloud Cost Management trial and start to democratize cloud costs today!
+Sign up for a Cloud Cost Management trial and start to democratize cloud costs today!

 Enjoyed reading this blog post or have questions or feedback?

 Share your thoughts by creating a new topic in the Harness community forum.